 Song development - take your top line or basic melody and turn it into a fully-fledged song production.

 Song arrangement - for example, turn a solo acoustic demo into a full-band arrangement (or vice versa).

 Strings, orchestral and choral overdubs - arrange and record everything you need to give your songs the professional edge.

 A bit about me:

-Based in a converted coachhouse in the beautiful Oxfordshire countryside, I work with a huge range of artists from around the world whilst continuing to produce my own repertoire of 100+ original compositions and songs.
+Based in the picturesque seaside town of Tenby, West Wales, I work with a huge range of artists from around the world whilst continuing to produce my own repertoire of 100+ original compositions and songs.

-I'm entirely self-taught on a range of instruments including guitars, bass, piano, keyboards and percussion.
-Whilst much of my work is in the gospel, spiritual or Christian music genres, I also specialise in pop, rock, classical, theatre and cinematic soundtracks.
+I'm entirely self-taught on a range of instruments including guitars, bass, piano, keyboards and percussion, and specialise in virtual instruments.
+I specialise in pop, rock, gospel and country/Americana music.